cwkingjr/previous-project-list/README.md

 ### NIC to ArcSight Enterprise Security Manager (ESM) ETL - Only Dev
 This was a Python 2 application used to automate the extraction, cleansing, and reformatting of a proprietary network information center (NIC) data dump into internal network attribution information as needed for ingest into the ArcSight ESM Security Incident and Event Management (SIEM) system.
 This tool/data allowed global security engineers to author granular correlation rules and significantly reduce the quantity of false positive alarms presented to security analysts.

+### Barnyard Solaris Patch - Only Dev
+This was a patch to a C application that processed Snort Intrusion Detection System (IDS) alert files in order to push them into a MySQL database.
+This patch fixed a data extraction issue with Barnyard running on an old version of Solaris that the core maintainers couldn't address since they had no old Solaris systems.
+The patched software supported an enterprise IDS team for about 6 months, until Solaris was upgraded.

 ### Cyber Security Incident Response Operations Intranet - Only Dev
 Intranet information portal to provide knowledge management, analysis, incident reporting, and metrics retrieval capabilities.
 This was a 26-module PHP, Perl, and MySQL solution that supported 24-hour operations for a team of ~50 analysts, sensor system administrators, and management personnel for ~4.5 years.

+### ACID Custom Features - Only Dev
+Added two custom features to the Analysis Console for Intrusion Databases (ACID) PHP/MySQL web application to improve incident handling operations efficiency.
+These were internal modification to provide locally-desired functionality for a 24-hour operations center supporting ~40 analysts.
+These features saved approximately 8 hours per week in analyst tool efficiency.

 ### Enlisted Performance Report Status Tracker - Only Dev
 This was a Visual Basic 6 application with an MDB database back end (only thing allowed by security).
 The application was used by a single administrative person to track and report on annual performance report information for ~250 people for 5 years.
 The type of info tracked was: person and supervisor contact info, last report, report due by date for each of 5-8 sign-off milestones, date arrived at each chain-of-command location, date completed, routing comments, etc.